 The refund policy applies when a student fails to complete the enrollment period for which he/she has been charged.
 When a student withdraws, drops out or is dismissed for disciplinary or academic reasons, this policy will apply.
 Appeal procedures are governed by the student handbook in the "Academic affairs" section under "Required withdrawal".

 The effective date used to calculate the student's refund or repayment is documented on the student's official college withdrawal form.
-It is the student's responsibility to initiate the completion of the form in the student development office.
-Upon receipt of the completed withdrawal form, the business office will calculate the refund/repayment in a timely manner.
+It is the student's responsibility to initiate the completion of the appropriate withdrawal form: